Dementia Series: When You Are a Concerned Neighbour or a Friend

 Who Can I Call?

-Until recently, concerned individuals could reach out to the Public Guardian and Trustee.
+Until recently, concerned individuals could contact the Public Guardian and Trustee.
 Unfortunately, they no longer get involved in health and personal matters.
 There is no longer another specific agency that will get involved, and it is up to our fragmented healthcare system to pick up and carry the adult as best as possible.

 Many vulnerable adults have been isolated for a long time because their family lives away or they have no family at all.
 Sometimes, there is family, but they are not actively involved for many reasons.
 Sometimes, the family is present, but they are just as stuck about what they can do.
-And, sometimes, it is the dementia itself with accompanying confusion, denial and paranoia that cause the adult to isolate themselves.
-Whatever the reason, it puts them in a hazardous situation, and you in a bind.
+Sometimes, it is the dementia itself, with accompanying confusion, denial, and paranoia, that causes the adult to isolate themselves.
+Whatever the reason, it puts them in a hazardous situation and you in a bind.

-If the person lives alone, you actually have a chance of being able to help.
+If the person lives alone, you may be able to help.
 However, if a spouse or family member is in denial, protective, or oppositional, their ability to create change is more complicated.
-You can still do things… if you’re willing to go down this challenging path.
+You can still do things… if you’re willing to take this challenging path.

 If you read the first article in this series, you might have seen, “The adult is considered capable until they are no longer capable…”.
 It is the vaguest statement in the world.
 Case managers and social workers seem trained to say, “Adults have a right to make poor decisions.”

-We may feel compelled to support the adult as best possible.
-The tipping point often is when they are no longer making safe decisions for themselves or others: they might have forgotten to pay their bills, and their power has been cut off, or they are wandering and lost in the street, having frequent falls, or lighting a pot on fire and potentially engulfing the whole apartment building in flames.
+We may feel compelled to support the adult as best we can.
+The tipping point often occurs when they are no longer making safe decisions for themselves or others.
+For example, they might have forgotten to pay their bills or had their power cut off.
+They might also be wandering and lost in the street, having frequent falls, lighting a pot on fire, or potentially engulfing the apartment building in flames.

 Anyone can reach out to: